varnish/varnish-modules/docs/vmod_vsthrottle.rst

 Prototype
 	BOOL is_denied(STRING key, INT limit, DURATION period)

-Arguments
+Arguments:

-    key: A unique identifier to define what is being throttled - more examples below
+  - key: A unique identifier to define what is being throttled - more examples below
-    limit: How many requests in the specified period
+  - limit: How many requests in the specified period
-    period: The time period
+  - period: The time period

 Description
   Can be used to rate limit the traffic for a specific key to a maximum of 'limit' requests per 'period' time.
 A token bucket is uniquely identified by the triplet of its key, limit and period, so using the same key multiple places with different rules will create multiple token buckets.

 Example
         ::